-Our preferred option (option A) brings a fairly modest reduction of 22% to loading and 20% to nearby parking.
-In compensation businesses can look forward to new custom from passing cyclists, and increases to pedestrian shoppers coming from the more attractive shopping environment.
-Studies show that these can easily compensate for the motorists.
+Businesses can look forward to continued custom from motorists, new custom from passing cyclists, and increases to pedestrian shoppers coming from the more attractive shopping environment.
+Studies show that cycle paths bring business to compensate.

 Loading is not shopping

 Loading is vital for local businesses to allow deliveries and for customers who are collecting bulky items.
 The formal definition is: